What would an extra $5,000 in your bank account mean to you in a year?

-That’s why when it comes to a small actions that get big results — raising your credit score tops the list.
+That’s why when it comes to small actions that get big results, raising your credit score tops the list.

 Fortunately, it’s also easy to do.

 I use a free site called Credit Sesame.
-With Credit Sesame, you get your credit score for free, plus personalized tips to help you raise your score.
+With Credit Sesame, you get your credit score for free, plus personalized tips to help you raise it.

 Credit Sesame also allows you to see the information on your credit report.
-A recent FTC report found 20% of American’s have an error on their credit report.
-With how big of an impact your credit score has, it’s vital to know if an error is bringing down your score.
+A recent FTC report found that 20% of Americans have an error on their credit report.
+Considering how big of an impact your credit score has on your finances, it’s vital to know if an error is bringing down your score.

-If you’re not getting cash back for shopping online, you’re likely missing out.
-There are many sites that give you money back for the things you buy online.
+If you’re not getting cash-back for shopping online, you’re missing out.
+There are many sites that give you money back (they share the referral fee) for the things you buy online.

-Swagbucks has paid out over $200,000,000 in rewards, has an A+ rating with the Better Business Bureau, and is a reader favorite at The Ways To Wealth.
+Swagbucks has paid out over $300 million in rewards so far, has an A+ rating with the Better Business Bureau, and is a reader favorite at The Ways To Wealth.

-Click here to get a $5 bonus for singing up and making your first purchase.
+Click here to get a $5 bonus for signing up and making your first purchase.

-To save $5,000 in a year, you not only have to cut expenses.
-It’s important to earn money as well.
+To save $5,000 in a year, most people will have to do more than just cut expenses.
+It’s important to earn more money as well.
 As Benjamin Franklin said:

 “There are two ways to increase your wealth.
 Increase your means or decrease your wants.
 The best is to do both at the same time.”

 Maybe the easiest way to earn more is by completing surveys.
-A year ago I never heard of completing surveys for money.
+A year ago, I had never heard of completing surveys for money.
 However, after reading stories of bloggers who credited surveys with helping them pay off their debt, I was intrigued.

 Little did I know there are dozens of survey sites that pay you for completing surveys online.
-Here’s three favorite of The Ways To Wealth readers:
+Here are three favorites of The Ways To Wealth readers:

-SurveyJunkie is an established survey site with over 5,000,000 members and an A+ rating from the Better Business Bureau.
+SurveyJunkie is an established survey site with over 5 million members and an A+ rating from the Better Business Bureau.

 Opinion Outpost allows you to earn points with each survey completed, which you can redeem for cash through PayPal.
 You’ll then be entered into Opinion Outpost’s $10,000 quarterly drawing.